Moriarty the Patriot: Production

 Moriarty the Patriot began as a suggestion from Hikaru Miyoshi's editor to write about Sherlock Holmes after the end of Miyoshi's previous series, and Ryosuke Takeuchi joined after the characters of William and Sherlock had already been established.
 The focus of the series wound up on Professor Moriarty instead, and Takeuchi has said despite liking heroes as a child, he began to empathize with villains as he grew older.

 Miyoshi chose to subvert expectations of Sherlock and Professor Moriarty's personalities and create a "gentleman" criminal and a "rough" detective in order to create a story that stood out in a sea of adaptations.
 Takeuchi commented that every adaptation has a different "flavor" of Holmes, and hoped that the reader could think of Moriarty the Patriots version as one of the many flavors of Holmes created.
 William and Sherlock were intentionally designed to be very similar and also contrast each other as opposites as much as possible, in both physical design and behavior.

 After the end of the first part of the series, Takeuchi posted a message of thanks to everyone involved in the project on his Twitter account, and updated his bio to indicate his involvement in the series was limited to the first part.

 Media

 Manga

 Moriarty the Patriot, storyboarded by Ryosuke Takeuchi and illustrated by Hikaru Miyoshi, began serialization in Shueisha's shōnen manga magazine Jump Square on August 4, 2016.
 The series ended its first part on December 2, 2022.
-As of November 2025, it has been collected in twenty-one tankōbon volumes.
+As of August 2026, it has been collected in twenty-three tankōbon volumes.
 The manga is licensed in North America by Viz Media.

 The second part began serialization in Jump Square on December 4, 2024.

 A manga adaptation of the spin-off novel series, written by Yōsuke Saita, titled Moriarty the Patriot: The Remains, started in Jump Square on March 3, 2023, and finished on July 4, 2024, with its chapters collected in three volumes.